Third Year Medical Student Surgery Clerkship

 However, the greatest opportunities for learning surgery will take place in the operating room, the clinic and at the bedside.
 Students are encouraged to consider these conferences and activities a priority and should be present unless scrubbed in a case.

-Third-year medical students rotating through surgery at Kern Medical will be divided into two six-week rotations.
-This outline provides a review of General Surgery.
+Third-year medical students rotating through surgery at Kern Medical will be divided into three, 4-week rotations.
+This outline provides a review of the General Surgery rotation.

 Third-year medical students rotating in surgery at Kern Medical are expected to become familiar with the basic principles of general surgery.
-During this six-week rotation students are expected to participate in and see patients in inpatient and outpatient settings.
+During this four-week rotation students are expected to participate and see patients in inpatient and outpatient settings.

 General surgery at Kern Medical is divided into two services: Gold and Red Surgery, each run by its respective fifth-year chief resident.
 The surgical team may also include junior surgical residents, rotating residents, interns, and fourth-year medical student subinterns.
 As a third-year medical student, you are a vital part of this team.